GingerSquirrel/GingerSquirrel.SeoPreview/README.md

 A comprehensive SEO preview property editor for Umbraco that provides real-time Google search result previews, character count validation, and intuitive meta title and description editing.

+**Compatibility:** Only works with Umbraco 16.0 and above.
+Requires .NET 9.0 or later.

 ## Features

 - 🔍 **Real-time Google Search Preview** - See exactly how your page will appear in Google search results